-Myrrh oil is a very calming, sedative type of oil.
+Myrrh oil is a very calming, soothing type of oil.

-Along with helping your skin stay moisturized, supple and youthful, myrrh oil boost your overall well-being and promote feelings of harmony and piece.
+Along with helping your skin stay moisturized, supple, and youthful, myrrh oil boosts your overall well-being and promote feelings of harmony and peace.

 Do you use myrrh oil?
 Share your wisdom in the comments below.